 If you've been a loner, maybe it's time to consider joining an exercise group, health club or YMCA.
 You could also team up with a friend, neighbor or family member.

-Having someone else depend on you to lead the way will reinforce your own motivation to stay active, according to the Centers for Disease Control and Prevention.
+Having someone else depend on you to lead the way will reinforce your own motivation to stay active.

 Minor slips will happen.
 If you miss your usual exercise, work activity into your day another way.